BEAD PROGRAM

 Tracker Principles

 1. The Earth is our Mother and our teacher, deserving of reverence.
 The caretaking of the Earth shows our esteem.
 From our silence and endurance we learn from her.
 From our awareness we communicate with her.
-With our skill we touch her.
+With our skills we touch her.
 Through thanksgiving and caretaking we give back to her.

 2. The realities of Force, Spirit and the Physical world are linked by intention through meditation.